Progress of research students

 Procedures for Joint Location and Remote Location study will vary and students and staff should consult the relevant guidance.

-Departments should consider increasing the frequency of monitoring of students as they move towards the final stages of their research, to ensure that they submit on time.
-This might involve a formal review of a student's progress towards submission.
+Departments are strongly encouraged to consider increasing the frequency of monitoring of students as they move towards the final stages of their research, to ensure that they submit on time.
+This might involve a formal review of a student's progress towards submission around the end of the student's second year.

-Departments are required by Senate to monitor the attendance of all students.
-This process should assist departments in identifying problems at an early stage and offering students appropriate support.
+Departments are required by Senate to monitor the attendance and engagement of all students.
+This process should assist departments in identifying problems at an early stage and offering students appropriate support, where required.

 Annual Progress Reports

-Each year, Annual Progress Reports for all students must be submitted to Research & Innovation Services for consideration by the Faculty.
-Completed Annual Progress Reports should be discussed with the student prior to submission.
-These reports allow supervisors to reflect on a student´s progress during the previous year and to plan for the year ahead, and are an important method of providing formal feedback to students that may not otherwise be addressed in supervisory meetings.
-Students are required to sign the Annual Progress Report to confirm that they have seen its contents.
+Each year, an Annual Progress Report must be completed for all students and submitted for consideration by the faculty.
+Annual Progress Reports should be discussed with the student prior to submission.
+These reports allow supervisors to reflect on a student's progress during the previous year and to plan for the year ahead, and are an important method of providing formal feedback to students that may not otherwise be addressed in supervisory meetings.
+Students are required to confirm that they are aware of the content of the Annual Progress Report.
 The Annual Progress Report also includes a section reflecting on the student's progress on the DDP.